 Some 2-year-olds are eligible for 570 hours of free childcare per year.
 That’s 15 hours of free childcare per week when taken term time only (i.e. over 38 weeks of the year), or you may choose to ‘stretch’ your hours by taking less hours over more weeks (e.g. 11 hours per week over 51 weeks).

 If you need any help with your 2-year-old funding application or have any queries, drop us an email at email@example.com and an officer will contact you.
-Alternatively, phone the Family Information Service on 023 9268 8830.
+Alternatively, phone the early year’s team on 023 9284 1974.